NullAngst/shell_functions/README.md

 Open a new terminal or run `source ~/.zshrc` to apply the changes.

 ### Option B: every user on the machine
+First, download or create the .sh functions you want to use in a folder, and have your terminal open there.

 ```zsh
 sudo mkdir -p /usr/local/lib/shell-functions